 Spectra were modeled using the simulation program DMFIT; octahedral Al peaks were modeled with Gaussian peaks.
 Relative populations of Al peaks were found by fitting the largest central transition peak and the two nearest spinning sidebands for each signal, then subtracting the average integrated intensity of the two spinning sideband peaks from the integrated intensity of the central peak.
-The $T_1$ relaxation times of octahedral Al nuclei were found by fixing the peak widths and peak positions of the fit to the single-pulse Al data, then fitting the amplitude of the peaks for the spectra from each delay time.
-The integrated intensity curves were then fitted using the equation $M(t) = M_z^0(1 - e^{-t/T_1})$ with the curve fitting tool in MATLAB.
+The $T_1$ relaxation times of octahedral Al nuclei were found by fixing the peak widths and peak positions of the fit to the single-pulse Al data, and fitting the amplitude of the peaks for spectra from each delay time.
+The integrated intensity curves were then fitted with the curve fitting tool in MATLAB.